raziel-carvajal/emergent_overlays/PLAN.md

 			- Isotropic antenna that model the power consumption of each antenna state (sleep, sending, receiving, etc)

 ##Metrics
+Per algorithm and network configuration we will measure:

+- Network coverage.
+Percentage of nodes that received
+- Broadcasting session time
+- Power consumption
+- Duplicated messages

-Every cell at the table T will be filled
+Every cell on the table T will be filled with the metrics that were described in this section

 ##Others
 ###Broadcasting settings